 One supermarket that had booze forced customers to use a hidden side entrance to gain access to the beer.
 Even the rather fancy restaurant the Sanctuary in Anuradhapura, (the British governor’s ex residence) did not serve any because “we are on temple grounds”.
 Granted the places where they do sell booze “the wine stores”, are crowded with bleary eyed men drinking arack, the local hooch.

-Kandy also has a very nice botanical garden (grass collection anyone?) that includes, surpisingly, a coca (as in cocaine) bush.
+Kandy also has a very nice botanical garden (grass collection anyone?) that includes, surprisingly, a coca (as in cocaine) bush.

 We got caught in a massive rainstorm, hid under a “coco-fesse” palm tree and took a city bus back into town.

 Google “things to do in Sri Lanka”, and the train ride from Ella to Kandy will surely be in the top three of most sites you will come across.
-It is however, IMHO completely overhyped.
+It is however, IMHO completely over hyped.
 Sure the views are nice, but so are the ones from the roads.
 Also the train is jam packed almost exclusively with gringos and your odds of sitting by a window, or standing in a doorway are exceedingly slim.
 Most likely you will stand for several hours, as we did, between two wagons, to great peril of our toes and with minimum view on the outside.
 Really don’t go out of your way or make any special effort to see this.
-There are plenty of opportunities for beautiful sights, for example around the city of Ella.
+There are plenty of opportunities for beautiful sights.

 Granted we boarded the train about half way, for it was impossible to get any sort of ticket in Kandy, but I stand by my opinion, especially after having seen the first half of the way from the road.